overture-stack/prelude/apps/stage/public/docs/03-phaseThree.md

-# PhaseTwo
+# PhaseThree

-Here we focus on implementing our back-end file management services which will include the addition of Song, Score, SongDb (Postgres) and an Object Storage provider (Minio).
+Here we will focus on implementing our back-end file management services which will include the addition of Song, Score, SongDb (Postgres) and an Object Storage provider (Minio).

 ![Image Title](/docs/images/phaseThree.png "PhaseThree Architecture Diagram")